ritvikmath/jekyll-now/_posts/2018-10-21-StayHealthy.md

 But hey, that doesn't mean that we can't take care of our bodies along the way right?
 I personally would like to be healthy when I can finally use the money that vanishes biweekly into that 401k phantom zone.

 There are already so many wisdoms out there about staying healthy in the workplace: get a standing desk, don't drink too much coffee, get some fresh air, etc. This all sounds pretty good to be honest and you should follow it if it suits you.
-I wanted to put some numbers out there to quantatatively compare two potential work days.
+I wanted to put some numbers out there to **quantitatively compare two potential work days**.

 ## Work Day 1:

-Sit working for 8 hours straight, getting up only to use the bathroom or get a coffee.
+**Sit working for 8 hours straight**, getting up only to use the bathroom or get a coffee.

 <figure>
 <center>